hawkberry/finra-py/docs/auth.rst

 Authentication and Client Creation
 ==================================

+Before using ``finra-py``, you'll need to create a developer account with FINRA and provision a set of credentials, see :ref:`api_access`.

 The `FINRA API Platform <https://developer.finra.org/docs#getting_started-api_platform_basics-authorization>`__ uses OAuth 2.0 for authentication and authorization.
 OAuth 2.0 uses short-lived access tokens instead of the resource owner’s long-term credentials, reducing the risk of credential exposure.

 Internally, ``finra-py`` uses `Authlib's HTTPX integration <https://docs.authlib.org/en/stable/oauth2/client/http/httpx.html>`__ to perform requests and implement the OAuth 2.0 standard.
 This OAuth2 session securely manages the credentials and ``token_path`` you provide, which are never stored directly on the ``finra-py`` client.